Are There Inpatient Alcohol Rehab Programs in New Jersey

 What is Inpatient Alcohol Rehabilitation?

 There are several inpatient rehabilitation programs available for young adults who are addicted to alcohol.
-Inpatient rehab programs in New Jersey offer a place for people to stay while they receive intensive treatment.
+Residential rehab programs, unlike intensive outpatient drug rehabs New Jersey, offer a place for people to stay while they receive intensive treatment.
 A person may stay 30, 60, or 90 days.
 It depends on his or her needs and level of addiction.
 The average stay for most clients in alcohol treatment programs in New Jersey is 30 days.
 However, the treatment time can change.
 It depends on how severely the person is addicted.

 All inpatient alcohol treatment centers in New Jersey are different.
 Some are simple in their designs and focus on treatment and community.
 Clients in alcohol rehab may share a room.
 They eat meals in a cafeteria setting much like in high school or college.
 There are other types of centers in New Jersey that look like spas.
 These centers focus on holistic treatment.
 They have private rooms, gourmet meals, and a spa or gym as part of an overall therapeutic program.